klyed/hivesmartchain/docs/reference/logging.md

 # Logging

-Logging is highly configurable through the `burrow.toml` `[logging]` section.
+Logging is highly configurable through the `hsc.toml` `[logging]` section.
 Each log line is a list of key-value pairs that flows from the root sink through possible child sinks.
 Each sink can have an output, a transform, and sinks that it outputs to.
 Below is a more involved example than the one appearing in the default generated config of what you can configure:

 ```toml